Rajat0063/Hire-a-Helper/README.md

 ---

 ## ✨ Features

 - **Real-Time Collaboration:** Instant updates for tasks, requests, and notifications using Socket.io.
 - **User Authentication:** Secure signup, login, password reset, and OTP verification with JWT.
 - **Task Management:** Post, view, accept, and manage tasks with live feed updates.
+- **Task Details Modal:** Click "View Details" on any task to open a large, professional modal with all task information and image, plus a "Send Request" button and a close icon for easy dismissal.
 - **Request System:** Send, accept, or decline requests for tasks, with real-time feedback.
 - **Profile Management:** Update user profiles and view history.
 - **Responsive Design:** Mobile-first, adaptive layouts with Tailwind CSS.